oci-playground/distribution-spec/spec.md

 The descriptors MUST include annotations from the Image or Artifact Manifest.
 If a query results in no matching referrers, an empty manifest list MUST be returned.
 If `<ref>` does not exist, a registry MAY return an empty manifest list.
-After `<ref>` is pushed, the registry MUST include previously pushed entries in the Image Index list.
+After `<ref>` is pushed, the registry MUST include previously pushed entries in the Referrers list.

 ```json
 {